RoseKyalo/My-Tableau-Project/README.md

 ## Limitations

 Insufficient data limits the ability to fully analyze trends and patterns.
 More data collection is needed to overcome this limitation and gain a better understanding of the situation.

+## References

+[Missing Voices](https://www.missingvoices.or.ke/) - Visit the Missing Voices website for more information on extrajudicial killings in Kenya.